[Blog updated February 2020, with thanks to Dr. Andrew Peregrine for his suggestions.]

 Testing for tick-borne diseases

-Many shelters automatically run 4DX or similar tests on dogs with ticks, or dogs from tick-endemic areas.
+Many shelters automatically run 4DX Plus or similar tests on dogs with ticks, or dogs from tick-endemic areas.
 That’s not a bad idea, but Dr. Peregrine emphasizes that shelters should only test if they are clear about what the results mean (and don’t mean!) and what they will do with them.

-- Positive test for Borrelia burgdorferi: This is an antibody-positive and tells you the dog has been exposed to the Lyme spirochete, but not whether it will develop clinical signs.
+- Positive test for Borrelia burgdorferi: This is an antibody-positive response and tells you the dog has been exposed to the Lyme spirochete, but not whether it will develop clinical signs.
 95% of Lyme-positive dogs never develop clinical signs so a positive test alone is not an indication for treatment.
 Only clinically affected or proteinuric dogs require treatment.

 - Positive test for anaplasmosis: This test detects antibodies to A. phagocytophilum and A. platys, and again detects exposure, not disease.
 Unlike Lyme, which has a long incubation period, anaplasmosis will cause clinical signs within 1-2 weeks, so if the dog is not sick at the time of positive testing, it’s unlikely to develop clinical signs.
 For dogs requiring surgery, a CBC is recommended to rule out thrombocytopenia.
 Some shelters may choose to run a CBC on all positive dogs, given that thrombocytopenia can be clinically silent.